 My EMS journey began in 2000 when I took an EMT course through Hermitage Technical Center.
 In 2001, I decided to take an Intermediate class to further my education and branch out into the ALS realm.
 As Intermediate was fairly new and the clinical requirements not quite clear, most of my classmates and I ended up testing out at the Cardiac Tech level and then later bridging to Intermediate.
 After graduating high school in 2000, I started volunteering at Tuckahoe VRS where I stayed until making the switch to Lakeside VRS in 2005.
 Throughout my 20+ years in EMS, I have held many volunteer positions, to include Training Officer, Operations Officer, and President.

-In 2012, I was employed by the Virginia Department of Health Professions (DHP), in the Enforcement Division, where I remain to date.
+In 2012, I left the Magistrate’s Office to pursue a position with the Virginia Department of Health Professions (DHP), in the Enforcement Division, where I remain to date.
 DHP is the umbrella agency to the 13 health boards, ie. Board of Nursing, Medicine, Dentistry, etc. The Enforcement Division handles the intake and investigation of complaints against healthcare providers regulated by the Boards.
 DHP is similar to the Office of EMS, just for nurses, doctors, dentists, pharmacists, etc. While a majority of my work experience has been non-EMS related, I have worked in a few EMS capacities.
 From 2002-2014, I worked part time at Kings Dominion in the First Aid/Safety Department.
-I started out as a BLS line worker, then moved to ALS, First Aid Supervisor, and finally Safety Area Supervisor, where I oversaw the Safety Department as a whole along with my co-Area Supervisors.
 Amusement park EMS is vastly different than normal EMS in that you also serve in the capacity of a liability and worker’s comp investigator, you act as a risk manager, and you handle customer service type complaints related to the park in general.

 Megan and I met while working at Kings Dominion many moons ago.
 Our friendship grew throughout the years and extended outside of our work relationship.
 In 2018, while she was working for ODEMSA, Megan asked me to help her teach an EMT class.
 I had never really considered teaching EMT classes before then, but I knew that she and I made a good team, so I agreed.
 That was it, I was hooked.
-In 2019, I decided to apply for my Education Coordinator (EC) certification with Megan as my mentor and by January of 2020, I was certified as an EC.
-Megan and I have since taught 4 more classes, 5 in total together hosted by ODEMSA; with each one adapted to EMS education standard changes, while also adding our own personal touch to make the course enjoyable, but also as realistic as possible.
+The following year, I decided to apply for my Education Coordinator (EC) certification with Megan as my mentor and by January of 2020, I was certified as an EC.
+Megan and I have since taught 4 more classes, 5 in total together hosted by ODEMSA, and 1 more as Frontline Educators; with each one adapted to EMS education standard changes, while also adding our own personal touch to make the course enjoyable, but also as realistic as possible.
 Together we offer interactive and immersive education which we hope best prepares our students for the real world EMS experience.

-In my personal life, I am the father of two very friendly chihuahuas, enjoy escape rooms, love cricket mobile (calls after 9PM are free!), hanging out with family and friends, and riding rescue.
+In my personal life, I am the father of two very friendly chihuahuas, enjoy escape rooms, bantering with Megan, hanging out with family and friends, and riding rescue.